Online Master of Science in Computer Information Systems Degree

 Boston University Metropolitan College (MET) offers competitive tuition rates that meet the needs of part-time students seeking an affordable education.
 These rates are substantially lower than those of the traditional, full-time residential programs yet provide access to the same high-quality BU education.
 To learn more about current tuition rates, visit the MET website.

-The online Master of Science in Computer Information Systems consists of ten courses (40 credits): five core courses and five electives or concentration courses that further develop expertise in a specific area.
+The online Master of Science in Computer Information Systems consists of ten courses (40 credits): five core courses, one required course, and four electives or concentration courses that further develop expertise in a specific area.

-Students who are not declaring an MSCIS concentration must complete the core and required courses and choose five electives:
+Students who are not declaring an MSCIS concentration must complete the core and required courses and choose four electives:

 (Five courses/20 credits)